ioos/sanctuarywatch/readme.md

 ## Is Graphic Data being used anywhere?
 Yes!
 Check out [Sanctuary Watch](https://sanctuarywatch.ioos.us/american-samoa/overview/), a website that shows the information used in the management of sanctuaries within the [National Marine Sanctuary System](https://sanctuaries.noaa.gov/).

-## How do I learn more about using Sanctuary Watch
+## How do I learn more about using Sanctuary Watch?
 Check out our [guide](https://ioos.github.io/sanctuarywatch_graphicdata/)!

 ## Earlier Work